 #1 Superhero Day: Have kids dress up as their favorite Superhero or in Superhero related clothes.
 Have stations where kids can participate in a few “Boom, Pow, Crunch” type activities that they will love.
 In 2014, I put together a VBS style event that was Superhero themed.
 Consider using some of the games or content found here or email for more info.

 #3 Puppy Petting Party: At this event, everyone who has a puppy brings it to church. *Remind everyone not to forget their leash.* This event would be best hosted outside for obvious reasons.
 Kids love their pets and what a way to get them pumped about coming to church.
 You could have the cutest dog contest and let the kids vote.
 You could even have dog treats available.
 Kids would love to have blue kool-aid labeled “toilet water”, or a hot “dog” bar.
 Allow kids to get their faces painted like puppies and so much more.
 Check Pinterest for more fun ideas.

 #5 Slip-N-Slide Extravaganza: Every summer we hosted our own kid’s camp.
-The last several years we went to Home Depot beforehand and got a huge piece of plastic sheeting at least 5mil thick instead of a traditional Slip-n-Slide.
+The last several years we actually opted to use a huge piece of plastic sheeting at least 5mil thick instead of a traditional Slip-n-Slide.
 We got out the dish soap and water and went to town.
-These are thicker and larger than an actual Slip-N-Slide, without the worry of having to properly store it after each event.
+The sheeting is thicker and larger than an actual Slip-N-Slide, without the worry of having to properly store it after each event.
 This allows you to have multiple slides going at the same time, since you can cut each piece to size.
-We also loved to include a good game of kickball, where kids slide into each base.
-This would be an epic summer event.
+We also loved to include a good game of baby pool kickball, where kids slide into each base (baby pool).
+These are the ingredients for an epic summer event.

 #6 Cereal and Milk Party: Who doesn’t love cereal and milk?
 For this party, you could provide the individual serving boxes that kids can pour milk into or have everyone pour into bowls.
 You could even have everyone bring cereal to share.
 We served the ever famous, strawberry and chocolate milks as an option.
 (Don’t forget to have at least one dairy-free milk for all the kids with allergies).
 There are tons of activities to be played with cereal as well.
 Such as catching cereal in your mouth, using cereal to make art like name spelling, making cereal necklaces, or even bird feeders.
 Another fun idea, is to see who can dig the most marshmallows out of a Lucky Charms box in one minute.
 The ideas are endless.

 #7 Lego Party: The Lego party has become super popular in recent months, even making the shelves of Target’s mainstream party aisle.
 We themed this past year’s summer event around Legos and had so much fun.
 In addition to all the games that could easily be played with Legos, you could actually have kids come in a primary color to separate themselves easily into teams.
 Check out my Pinterest board for some of the ideas we used, the ideas are endless and we definitely had lego candy!

 #8 Minecraft Day: The key to a Minecraft party is that everything looks pixelated, that all of real life looks like 8-bit.
 Kids can wear boxes on their head to be their version of “Steve” and the girls can be “Alex”.
 You could potentially have kids bring their devices to play against one another or have a few gaming systems set up on your big screens.
 You could play Minecraft Bingo, Minecraft pin the tail on the farm animal and so much more.
 Check out this Pinterest board for more great ideas.

 #9 Old Fashioned Ice Cream Party: This party could push your $100 budget to the edge if you provide all the supplies, but one thing is true every kid loves ice cream!
 Which totally makes it worth it.
 If budget is as issue, you could have kids bring toppings to help offset some of the cost.
 At an old-fashioned ice cream party, I love to also have ice cream floats available with a selection of sodas like root beer, cola, orange crush, cream soda and the like, in addition to the classic ice cream ingredients.
 Bust out the whipped cream, maraschino cherries, sprinkles, syrup, old-fashioned straws, and kids will be on cloud nine.
 You could even make ice cream in a bag, do a few rounds of catch the balloon in the ice cream cone and every kid goes home happy.